vliubezny/YandexMusic/README.md

 # YandexMusic

-This is Chrome extension for [Yandex Music](https://music.yandex.ru) and [Yandex Radio](https://radio.yandex.ru) services.
+This is Chrome extension for [Yandex Music](https://music.yandex.ru) service.

 ## What it provides

-* Global hotkeys for play/pause, next and previous track commands.
+- Global hotkeys for play/pause, next and previous track commands.
-* Tray notification on track start playing.
+- Tray notification on track start playing.

 ## Configuration options

-* Change keys for global hotkeys.
+- Change keys for global hotkeys.
-* Disable/enable tray notification.
+- Disable/enable tray notification.

 ## License

 This project is developed under the MIT License.